Lahaina Banyan Court Park

-Lahaina Banyan Court Park is a public park located at the corner of Front Street and Canal Street in the town of Lahaina, Hawaii, which was the capital of the Kingdom of Hawaii from 1820 to 1845.
-The 1.94 acre park, also known as Lahaina Courthouse Square and commonly called Banyan Tree Park, contains multiple heritage sites on the Lahaina Historic Trail, and a self-guided walking tour through the Lahaina Historic Districts.
+Lahaina Banyan Court Park is a public park in the town of Lahaina, Hawaii, The 1.94 acre park, also known as Lahaina Courthouse Square and commonly called Banyan Tree Park, contains multiple heritage sites.
+Located at the corner of Front Street and Canal Street, it is part of the Lahaina Historic Districts.

 The park occupies the site of the Old Lahaina Fort, originally built in 1831.
 Hoapili, the Royal Governor of Maui, built the fort to protect the town from riotous sailors when Lahaina was used as an anchorage for the North Pacific whaling fleet.
 After the fort was demolished in 1854, a courthouse was built on the site.
 A portion of the old Lahaina Fort was reconstructed in 1964.
-The old Lahaina Courthouse was recognized as a contributing property of the Lahaina Historic District in 1965, and is currently used by the Lahaina Arts Society, Lahaina Restoration Foundation and the Lahaina Town Action Committee.
+The old Lahaina Courthouse was recognized as a contributing property of the Lahaina Historic District in 1965, and was used by the Lahaina Arts Society, Lahaina Restoration Foundation and the Lahaina Town Action Committee.

 Sheriff William Owen Smith planted an Indian banyan tree in the courtyard square in 1873 to memorialize the 50th anniversary of the first American Protestant mission in Lahaina.
-The banyan tree has become the largest banyan tree in Hawaii, and one of the largest banyan trees in the United States.
+The banyan tree was the largest banyan tree in Hawaii, and one of the largest banyan trees in the United States.
 Its extensive trunk and aerial root system now covers 0.66 acre.
 The park is managed by the County of Maui and the Lahaina Restoration Foundation.

+The property, including the courthouse and the tree, were engulfed by the 2023 Hawaii wildfires from August 8–9, which burned the historic town of Lahaina.
+The banyan tree was damaged and the Old Lahaina Court House was destroyed.
+Disaster recovery efforts are underway to determine the scope of the damage.